Kevoulee/landscape/PITCHME.md

 # EsPass

 * The first iteration will use the Ethereum Blockchain exclusively
-* The basic smartPass is like the coin contract- instead of coins the tickets are managed
 * For connecting the passes with other contracts will follow the ERC20 standard

 ---